Jack Priestley’s Family History

 THOMAS CATTERSON and ISABELLA PETTY (12)

 THOMAS CATTERSON.
-Thomas was the second son of Thomas Catterson senior of Skipton.
+Thomas was the second son of Thomas Catterson senior, yeoman of Skipton.
 At his death, his father left a widow Margrett, but there is reason to believe she may not have been the birth mother of Thomas’s children.
-There is a suggestion in his will that relations between Margrett and her stepchildren may not have been happy.
+A clause in his will urging his children to be friendly to his wife Margaret and “use her as a mother”, suggests that she was their stepmother and that there had been some difficulties between her and Thomas’s children.
+On the other hand, Margaret’s own will names Thomas senior’s children as her sons and daughters.

 His father’s will of 1612 shows that Thomas junior had an older brother Stephen and sisters Isabell, Jane and Elizabeth.
 There may have been others who had died earlier.